graphql/graphiql/packages/graphql-language-service-cli/README.md

 An LSP-compatible client with a file watcher that sends watch notifications to the server.

 **DROPPED**: GraphQL Language Service no longer depends on [Watchman](https://facebook.github.io/watchman/)

+Only node 9 or greater, and npm or yarn are required dependencies.

 ### Installation